-To be able to handle the large number of candidate crossplatform applications, we first develop an automatic tool to find the most likely candidates by comparing their names, developer information, and the application descriptions (refer to Appendix A for detailed discussion on the automatic process).
-These candidates are categorized into five nonoverlapping sets according to the degree of similarity in the three attributes, and we randomly select some candidate applications from each set and manually analyze the functionality of them for verification.
+To be able to handle the large number of candidate crossplatform applications, we first develop an automatic tool to find the most likely candidates by comparing their names, developer information, and the application descriptions.
+These candidates are categorized into five non-overlapping sets according to the degree of similarity in the three attributes, and we randomly select some candidate applications from each set and manually analyze the functionality of them for verification.
 An interesting output of this analysis is that it enables us to estimate the total number of cross-platform applications on Android and iOS.
 Using the true positive rates obtained from our manual verification, we find that 12.2% (about one in eight) applications on Android have a replica application on iOS.